Dash-Lambda/Eso/README.md

 * Feed input from text files
 * Log output to text files
 * Built program caching
-* Automatic file associations for known extensions
+* Automatic, configurable file associations for known extensions
 * Naive, optimizing, and compiling BrainFuck interpreters
 * Translate to and from compatible languages
 * Write WhiteSpace programs with a readable assembly language